-Application must be on file in the College Credentials Office in accordance with the following schedule:
+Application must be on file with the Education Department in accordance with the following schedule:

 1. For student teaching beginning in: Deadline Due Dates

 a.
 Fall Quarter May 1 (those in attendance during spring quarter)

 July 1 (new summer session SSC enrollees)

 b.
 Winter Quarter November 1

 c.
 Spring Quarter February 1

 2. For internship teaching beginning in:

 a.
-Fall Quarter February 1
+Fall Quarter January 15

 b.
 Winter and Spring Quarters No internships begin